Services and institutions

 Contacts are important in any career.
 For this reason, building and maintaining a professional and private network is important to many alumni.
 The alumni association Alumni, Freunde und Förderer des Fachbereiches Wirtschaftswissenschaften Nürnberg e.V. (afwn e.V.) aims to help the School’s graduates in this regard.
 The excellent diversity of the School’s students increases the reach of its alumni network, which connects students and graduates, entrepreneurs, professors and staff, and many other people with links to the School from a wide range of backgrounds.
 Each member contributes their own experiences and is able to make use of the network.

-The association’s wide range of activities focuses mainly on sharing thoughts and experiences, and promoting the School of Business and Economics.
+The association’s wide range of activities focuses mainly on sharing thoughts and experiences, and promoting the School of Business, Economics and Society.

 Further information is available on the afwn e.V. website (German).